 Like BWR Mark III plants, ice condenser containments rely on AC-powered glow plug igniters to control hydrogen released during core damage accidents.
 A detailed study of severe accident phenomena in ice condenser plants, NUREG/CR-6427, indicates that the most significant challenge to containment integrity arises from SBO sequences in which the igniters are not available, the average CCFP for SBO sequences from hydrogen combustion across five ice condenser plants was about 0.6 (range from 0.22 to 0.97).
 For a screening SDP, this Factor is conservatively assessed a value of 1.0.

+Note that the resolution of Generic Issue 189 (ML13008A361) in 2013 cited the provision of alternate power supplies for hydrogen igniters for ice condenser plants.
+Assuming availability can be maintained to the igniters during SBO sequences, the conditional probability of a large early release due to hydrogen combustion would be less than the value indicated above.

 0308.03H-03 TYPE B FINDINGS AT POWER